Dmitri-Sintsov/django-jinja-knockout/README.rst

 ``FilteredRawQuerySet`` now supports more precise ``.count()`` method.

+``ListQuerySet`` supports significant part of Django queryset functionality for the lists of Django model instances, returned by `prefetch_related()`_.

 Bootstrap tabs generation macro ``bs_tabs()`` with client-side support of switching tabs when window.location.hash value changes.

-``SendmailQueue`` functionality can be extended via injecting ioc class - for example to send email in the background.
+``SendmailQueue`` functionality can be extended via injecting ioc class - for example to send email in the background via `celery`_ task.

 Major changes (version 0.2.0)
 -----------------------------